Benefits of a Modern Home Design

 - Ultimately the success of a building reaching ZNE will depend on the home owner and the thoughtful decisions that affect the overall energy consumption.

-There are numerous certifications that help to quantify different aspects of building a high performing home, from LEED to the living Building Challenge.
+There are numerous certifications that help to quantify different aspects of building a high performing home.
+From LEED to the living Building Challenge.
 We can work with you to achieve these certifications or we can simply incorporate various strategies as described above to build you a long lasting, healthy efficient home.

 When building your new home, make sure to find out if the many benefits of a modern home design may be the right fit for you.
+Contact us to find out more about if a modern home design would be the right fit for you.